YoMainMan/Mars-Rover-IEEE-QP-UCSD/README.md

 An improvement to the buttons is to include more than one motor for better power to the sample picker.

+Mars Rover Controls are uploaded directly to ESP32 using Arduino IDE

+Mars Rover Controls are able to be controlled on any device, preferred phone, but not on the same device as an LLM

 Controls look like this, different on IOS:
 ![Screenshot_20251126_042437_Chrome](https://github.com/user-attachments/assets/6128d17d-de4a-41b6-8f45-68f1f80d2fee)